 Protect the loss of kiln dried sand by applying a sealant or sand stabilizer

 It may be worth considering applying a sealer to set your paving joint sand hard.
-Why not apply a sand stabilizer if you don’t want a sealer applied.
+Alternativly you could apply a sand stabilizer if you don’t want a sealer applied.
 Joint stabilizers work by setting the sand hard but will not seal the surface of your paving.

 If you want to buy kiln dried sand please visit the range of joint sand available with the best prices, reviews and information on free delivery here

 The next generation of kiln dried sand is here